Here Is Our Glossary

 Schedule

-This is a list of all of the assets included in a trust or Will.
+It is a list of all assets included in a trust or a Will.

 Testator